 Surrogacy in Canada

 Surrogacy is legal in Canada, however, compensated or commercial (for fee/profit) surrogacy is prohibited.
 Under the Assisted Human Reproduction Act passed in 2004, a surrogate mother may only be reimbursed for surrogacy/pregnancy related expenses.
-Although compensated or commercial surrogacy is common throughout the US, a surrogate mother in Canada cannot receive any sort of wage or fee for carrying a child.
 This form of surrogacy is called "altruistic surrogacy".
+Although compensated or commercial surrogacy is common throughout the United States, a surrogate mother in Canada cannot receive any sort of wage or fee for carrying a child.

 Click here to view the Assisted Human Reproduction Act.

 Click here to access Canada's Assisted Human Reproduction website.

 Click here for more information on the cost of surrogacy in Canada.